 How much food should I feed my senior dog?

 Ideally, start with the package’s feeding instructions.
 Adjust that serving size up or down to reach and maintain your senior dog’s ideal weight.
-A vet can help keep your dog on track and with prescribing supplements or new foods over time.
-Either method will work because you’re using it only as a starting point.
+A vet can help keep your dog on track and by prescribing supplements or new foods over time.

 How to enhance your older dog's appetite?